conquer-online/comet/Readme.md

 git switch <patch_number>
 ```

+After selecting a branch to work with, you have two options for building and running Comet.

+### Option 1: Running in Docker Containers

+If you have [docker](https://www.docker.com/products/docker-desktop/) installed, then you may build and run Comet using containers.

+In [Visual Studio Code](https://code.visualstudio.com/): right click `compose.debug.yml`, select "Compose Up - Select Services", and then select `db` and `db-admin`.

+Once built and launched, open http://localhost:8081 for phpMyAdmin.
+In MySQL, import scripts located in the repository's sql folder.
+Once imported, open the `realm` table from the `comet.account` database.
+Enter your external IP address (port forwarding required) or an internal IP address for testing (the client does not support 127.0.0.1).
+Change the RpcIpAddress to `comet-game-1` and make sure your realm name matches the server name selected in the client.

+Finally, go back to Visual Studio code, right click `compose.debug.yml`, and select "Compose Up".

+### Option 2: Building Locally

 Before setting up the project, download and install the following:

 * [.NET 6](https://dotnet.microsoft.com/download) - Primary language compiler